MiRoDS/MiRoDS.github.io/index.md

 ## Question 4: Is there a relation between amenities and review scores rating?

-## Final questions 5: Is there a way to predict the review score ratings based on the other information from the dataset?
+## Final questions 5: Is there a way to predict the review scores rating based on the other information from the dataset?

 ## Conclusion
 The results shows that there seems to be no way to predict the reviews scores rating from the information of an accommendation in the dataset.
 This might be disappointing to owners of unused space in the big attractive cities on this plant.
 However, one possible explanation might also be a bit soothing: